Adjutant General of North Carolina: History

 In its early history, North Carolina's militia lacked organization.
-The Militia Acts of 1792 and 1795 by the U.S. Congress, required the North Carolina legislature in 1806 to create the Adjutant General's Office to better organize and train the state militia.
+The Militia Acts of 1792 and 1795 by the U.S. Congress, required the North Carolina General Assembly in 1806 to create the Adjutant General's Office to better organize and train the state militia.
 The statutory duties of the adjutant general were to pass orders from the governor to the militia, supplying forms to militia officers, attending reviews of forces, and reporting to the governor, the General Assembly, and the president of the United States.
+On February 16, 1859, the General Assembly repealed the portion of the state law which provided for the selection and compensation of the adjutant general, and the office was considered abolished.
+An acting adjutant general served between 1860 and 1861.

-Shortly after North Carolina seceded from the United States in 1861 and joined the Confederate States, the General Assembly passed a new militia law which authorized the adjutant general to serve as quartermaster and paymaster general and chief of ordnance of North Carolina's forces.
+Shortly after North Carolina seceded from the United States in 1861 and joined the Confederate States, the General Assembly passed a new militia law which authorized an adjutant general to serve as quartermaster and paymaster general and chief of ordnance of North Carolina's forces.
 The defeat of the Confederacy left the militia and the Department of the Adjutant General disorganized.
 In 1877 the General Assembly reorganized the militia into the North Carolina State Guard, still under the leadership of the adjutant general.
 During the Spanish–American War of 1898, state guard forces were not called into federal service, but the Department of the Adjutant General reorganized the North Carolina forces to allow members to leave and volunteer for federal duty.
 In 1903 the name of the North Carolina State Guard was changed to North Carolina National Guard in compliance with federal legislation.

 The adjutant general assisted with federal deployments of the National Guard during the Pancho Villa Expedition and World War I, and helped administer the Selective Service System.
 The Department of the Adjutant General also assisted with a post-war reorganization of the National Guard.
 In 1941 the General Assembly passed a law mandating that the adjutant general reestablished the State Guard while the state National Guard units were pressed into federal service, which had occurred due to the outbreak of World War II.
 The State Guard was disbanded in 1947 as the National Guard was relinquished from federal duty, and the adjutant general assisted with the post-war reorganization.